adamhindTESP/Inertia-Rebellion/README.md

 **Conclusion:**
 The proposed *Spinner* apparatus is theoretically capable of probing α down to the 10⁻¹⁰ level within a 48-hour integration.
 This warrants proceeding to the hardware construction phase.

-The full sensitivity analysis is located in:
+The full sensitivity analysis is implemented in: /simulation/sensitivity_analysis.py
-`/simulation/sensitivity_analysis.ipynb`

 ---